mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 1. Click the value under Instance ID to view the instance summary.
 1. Click the **Connect** button at the top.
 1. In the *Connect to instance* dialog, click  the **RDP client** tab.
-1. Click the **Download remote desktop file** button to download a .rdp file.
+1. Click the **Download remote desktop file** button to download the .rdp file.
 1. Use the .rdp file to remotely connect to EC2 instance using the following credentials:
 * Username: Administrator
 * Password: The decrypted password.
 For details, see [Get Password to EC2 Instance](#get-password-to-ec2-instance-hosting-matlab-web-app-server).